leekli/leekli/README.md

 ### Welcome to my GitHub

-I am a Web Developer & Software Developer, undertaking a career change to follow my passion for tech and programming.
-This is my venture into a new world... 🌎
+I am a Web Developer & Software Developer.

-I am a graduate student of the 'Northcoders Coding web development bootcamp', and I am studying for a part-time Masters degree in Computer Science 🎓
+I am a graduate student of the 'Northcoders Coding web development bootcamp', and I am currently studying for a part-time Masters degree in Computer Science 🎓

 ---